martinzamuner/overlastic/README.md

   <summary>Running the demo application</summary><br>

   - First you need to install dependencies with `bundle && yarn && yarn build`
-  - Then you need to setup the DB with `./bin/rails db:migrate`
+  - Then you need to setup the DB with `rails db:setup`
-  - Lastly you can run the demo app with `./bin/rails server --port 3000`
+  - Lastly you can run the demo app with `rails server --port 3000`
 </details>

 <details>
   <summary>Running the tests</summary><br>

-  - You can run the whole suite with `./bin/test`
+  - You can run the whole suite with `./bin/test test/**/*_test.rb`
 </details>